tbecks/Realtime-Vehicle-Tracking/docs/SolutionDeploymentGuide.md

 7. Go back to the Command Prompt window that was running the iot hub monitor events and you should start to see events streaming from IoT Hub to your cli window:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src=https://github.com/tbecks/Realtime-Vehicle-Tracking/blob/main/docs/img/Deploy-Producer-5.png width=600>

+This validates that we can subscribe to our IoT Hub and subscribe to the event stream.
+Next step is consuming and visualizing that stream.